Mistweaver Monk Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 - Roll will always send you in the direction that your character is currently moving (including backward).
 If your character is stationary, Roll will send you in the direction your character is facing.

 - You cannot roll through objects or obstacles.
-If you encounter an obstacle, your Roll is ended prematurely.
+If you encounter an obstacle, your Roll can be halted.

 - Your movement speed while rolling is greater than while running, so rolling off a cliff will push you further than if you were just running and jumping.